-- The dyed-in-the-wool workaholics — they are perfectionists who take work seriously and only aim for the highest performance standards.
+- The dyed-in-the-wool workaholics are perfectionists who take work seriously and only aim for the highest performance standards.

-- The converted workaholics — they set limits to their work hours and aim to have and enjoy free time.
+- The converted workaholics set limits to their work hours and aim to have and enjoy free time.

-- The situational workaholics — they don't have a typical workaholic personality but aim to achieve high standards in certain situations.
+- The situational workaholics don't have a typical workaholic personality but aim to achieve high standards in certain situations.

-- The pseudo or escapist workaholics — they mimic the behavior of workaholics in order to gain or maintain a high position at work, or they use work as a way to escape their unhappy home life.
+- The pseudo or escapist workaholics mimic the behavior of workaholics in order to gain or maintain a high position at work.
+Or, they use work as a way to escape their unhappy home life.

 Definitions of workaholic types in the 1980s

-According to Rohrlich (1981), there are 13 types of workaholics, and they range from the sensible workaholic to the absurd workaholic.
+According to Rohrlich (1981), there are 13 types of workaholics, ranging from the sensible workaholic to the absurd workaholic.